 The following information may be helpful for those considering educational assistance programs for a child with Down syndrome:

-- If a child qualifies for special services, a team of people will work together to design an Individualized Educational Plan (IEP) for the child.
+- If a child qualifies for special services, a team of people will work together to design an Individualized Education Plan (IEP) for the child.
 The team may include parents or caregivers, teachers, a school psychologist, and other specialists in child development or education.
-The IEP includes specific learning goals for that child, based on his or her needs and capabilities.
+The IEP includes specific learning goals for that child, based on their needs and capabilities.
 The team also decides how best to carry out the IEP.

 - Children with Down syndrome may attend a school for children with special needs.
 Parents may have a choice between a school where most of the children do not have disabilities and one for children with special needs.
 Educators and health care providers can help families with the decision about what environment is best.
 Integration into a regular school has become much more common in recent decades, and IDEA requires that public schools work to maximize a child’s access to typical learning experiences and interactions.5

-A variety of therapies can be used in early intervention programs and throughout a person's life to promote the greatest possible development, independence, and productivity.
-Some of these therapies are listed below.5
+A variety of therapies can be used in early intervention programs and throughout a person’s life to promote the greatest possible development, independence, and productivity.
+Some of these therapies are listed in the following section.5

 - Physical therapy includes activities and exercises that help build motor skills, increase muscle strength, and improve posture and balance.

 - Physical therapy is important, especially early in a child’s life, because physical abilities lay the foundation for other skills.
 The ability to turn over, crawl, and reach helps infants learn about the world around them and how to interact with it.